International Moving Company to Romania

-Romania is a member of the EUnion and its customs laws are subject to the European Customs Union common regulations.
+Romania is an EU member, and its customs laws are subject to the European Customs Union common regulations.
 This website will help you to learn the current official policies of the Romanian Customs authority.

 Moving to Romania Checklist

 Are you ready to move to Romania?
-Thing you need for the moving:
+Here you have a quick checklist for moving to Romania: